John Kerry 2004 presidential campaign: Iraq

 Kerry was criticized by Howard Dean and others for his position on the war, which was criticized as inconsistent.
 Kerry explained his vote authorizing force by claiming that he believed the Senate resolution was intended to be a diplomatic "threat" to Saddam Hussein and not a blank check for war.
-In the first of the 2004 U.S. presidential election debates, Kerry argued that Saddam Hussein had posed a significant potential threat, but that President Bush was premature in going to war.
+In the first of the 2004 United States presidential debates, Kerry argued that Saddam Hussein had posed a significant potential threat, but that President Bush was premature in going to war.
 Kerry stated that war should have been a last resort, after diplomatic pressure and efforts by United Nations weapons inspectors had been allowed to run their course.

 Kerry and Bush sparred repeatedly over Kerry's expression of his policy.
 Kerry maintained that he has "one Iraq policy", while Bush claimed that Kerry has made major changes in his policy.
 The Bush campaign says that differences between one Kerry policy statement and another amount to "flip-flops."
 The nonpartisan FactCheck stated that "Kerry has never wavered from his support for giving Bush authority to use force in Iraq, nor has he changed his position that he, as President, would not have gone to war without greater international support."

 Multilateralism

 Kerry advocates involving NATO, troops from other countries and the United Nations in U.S.-led efforts to achieve the goals of a "stable" and "democratic" world.
 According to the Harvard Crimson, Kerry said in 1970 that the United Nations should have approval over most of our foreign military operations.
 "I'm an internationalist.
 I'd like to see our troops dispersed through the world only at the directive of the United Nations."
 He has since repudiated this 1970 position.
 Kerry says he has always believed the United States has the absolute right to defend itself.

 Throughout his Senate career, Kerry was also a staunch critic of many foreign policy initiatives of Republican Presidents.
 He opposed and voted against the Gulf War in 1991, and opposed funding the Contras in Nicaragua and similar armed groups in Latin America.

-Kerry was preferred by most US allies, according to a GlobeScan-PIPA poll, conducted during July and August, 2004.
+Kerry was preferred by most US allies, according to a GlobeScan-PIPA poll, conducted during July and August 2004.